MRxO11/Jarvis-Voice-Assistant/README.md

 - **News**: Fetch the latest news headlines from **NewsAPI**.
 - **Open Applications**: Open and close apps like **Discord** and **Telegram**.
 - **Control Volume and Brightness**: Increase and Decrease the Volume and Brightness
+- **Conversation/Chat**: Can Chat with Jarvis and it will give responce like a real Tony Stark Personal Assistant.
 ---

 ### **Setup Instructions**